-The Beyerdynamic Blue Byrd is the wireless iteration of the company’s Soul Byrd, an excellent pair of lightweight earbuds.
-While the Blue Byrd is nearly double the price of its counterpart, it brings high-quality Bluetooth codec support with a supremely comfortable fit to the table.
+The Beyerdynamic Blue BYRD is the wireless iteration of the company’s Soul BYRD, an excellent pair of lightweight earbuds.
+While the Blue BYRD is nearly double the price of its counterpart, it brings high-quality Bluetooth codec support with a supremely comfortable fit to the table.

 Editor’s note: these earphones have been recalled by Beyerdynamic.
 The company stated the following in a recall release to consumers: There is the possibility that under certain circumstances this in-ear headphone can exhibit overheating of the controller component during the charging process.
 If the headphone has been exposed to salty water which has penetrated the case it can cause damage to the charging circuit which can then lead to overheating to a level that can distort the casing and cause the casing to become very hot.

-Who is the Beyerdynamic Blue Byrd for?
+Who is the Beyerdynamic Blue BYRD for?

-How is it built?
+How is the Beyerdynamic Blue BYRD built?

-The earbud housings and cable material are identical to the Soul Byrd, the Beyerdynamic Blue Byrd’s wired sibling.
+The earbud housings and cable material are identical to the Soul BYRD, the Beyerdynamic Blue BYRD’s wired sibling.
 Flat anodized aluminum panels decorate the exterior and sheathe dynamic drivers.
 Opposing the brandished flat panels are angled nozzles that provide a comfortable fit, further enhanced by the soft silicone ear tips.

 The neckband design differentiates itself from others because it’s really just a cable broken up by equally weighted battery modules, instead of a stiffened neckband constructed from different materials than the cable.
 This design keeps things lightweight but is prone to slipping around the back of the neck.

-Battery life is bad at just 5.48 hours of playback.
+Battery life is bad at just 5 hours, 29 minutes of playback.
 Sure, it’s just 30 minutes shy of Beyerdynamic’s claimed six-hour battery life, but it’s less than some true wireless earbuds are able to achieve.
 On the bright side, the earbuds charge via the included USB-C cable but quick charging isn’t supported.

-The Beyerdynamic Blue Byrd earbuds use Bluetooth 4.2, can connect to two devices simultaneously, and support a slew of high-quality codecs including AAC, aptX, and aptX LL.
+The Beyerdynamic Blue BYRD earbuds use Bluetooth 4.2, can connect to two devices simultaneously, and support a slew of high-quality codecs including AAC, aptX, and aptX LL.
 If you happen to be a gamer, the aptX LL support, makes these a great option for lag-free streaming when milliseconds make the difference between digital life and death.
 General consumers benefit from the 10-meter wireless range, a standard for Bluetooth headsets.

-Additionally, while isolation isn’t remarkable with the silicone ear tips, the Comply 400 series ear tips are compatible with the Byrd line for optimal isolation.
+Additionally, while isolation isn’t remarkable with the silicone ear tips, the Comply 400 series ear tips are compatible with the BYRD line for optimal isolation.
 Picking up a pair may also reduce your risk of noise-induced hearing loss as you’re less likely to crank up the volume to potentially dangerous levels.